Sir Robin Day(1923–2000)

 Sir Robin Day, journalist

-The Oxford Union president who became ITN's first newsreader in 1955, chaired *Question Time* for its first decade from 1979 to 1989, and built in those thirty-five years the modern British televised political interview around the bow tie, the pencilled brief, and the question politicians had not been asked before.
+The Oxford Union president who became one of ITN's first newsreaders in 1955, chaired Question Time for its first decade, and built the modern British televised political interview.

-He retired from *Question Time* in 1989, presented the BBC's general-election panels through the 1990s, and was the chair of the BBC's election-night coverage in 1992 and 1997.
-He wrote two volumes of memoirs: *Day by Day* (1975) and *Grand Inquisitor* (1989), the second being the foundational source on the post-war development of British political interviewing.
-He died of cardiac failure at his home in Westminster on 7 August 2000, seventy-six years old.
-He had been married to Katherine Ainslie from 1965 to her death in 1999, and is buried beside her at Hambleden in Buckinghamshire.
-The Day name in its English-side catalogue is the triple-etymology surname of David, the dairy-servant, and the cheerful-as-noon byname; he carries the bow-tied televised cross-examination at the head of post-war British political broadcasting, alongside the cobbler-apprentice screen actor Daniel Day-Lewis as the other twentieth-century head of the name.
+He continued to chair the BBC's election-night coverage through the 1990s and wrote two volumes of memoirs, Day by Day (1975) and Grand Inquisitor (1989), the second a foundational source on the development of British political interviewing.
+He died in Westminster on 7 August 2000, seventy-six years old.
+The Day name, the triple-rooted surname of David, the dairy-servant and the cheerful byname, carries the bow-tied televised cross-examination at the head of post-war British political broadcasting, alongside the screen actor Daniel Day-Lewis as the other twentieth-century head of the name.

 Achievements